Eunice C. Lee: Federal judicial service

-On May 12, 2021, President Joe Biden nominated Lee to serve as a United States circuit judge for the Second Circuit to the seat vacated by Judge Robert Katzmann, who assumed senior status on January 21, 2021.
+On May 12, 2021, President Joe Biden nominated Lee to serve as a United States circuit judge for the United States Court of Appeals for the Second Circuit to the seat vacated by Judge Robert Katzmann, who assumed senior status on January 21, 2021.
 On June 9, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, she distanced herself from the contents of a letter she wrote as an Ohio State undergrad in 1991, which talks about Thomas being a "black conservative."
 On July 15, 2021, her nomination was reported out of committee by an 11–10 vote, with Senator Lindsey Graham passing on the vote.
 On August 3, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On August 5, 2021, the Senate invoked cloture on her nomination by a 50–49 vote.
 On August 7, 2021, her nomination was confirmed by a 50–47 vote.
-Upon confirmation, Lee became the longest-serving public defender to ever serve as a judge on a U.S. Court of Appeals.
+Upon confirmation, Lee became the longest-serving public defender to ever serve as a judge on a United States Court of Appeals.
 She is the second African American woman ever to serve on the Second Circuit and was the only judge with experience as a federal defender serving on that circuit court until the confirmation of Sarah A. L. Merriam.
 She received her commission on August 16, 2021.